planet-app/planet-app.github.io/README.md

 # Planet Beta

-The beta test code for planet.
+The current code for Planet.
+Check it out at: https://planet-app.github.io!